The NetBeans E-commerce Tutorial - Designing the Data Model

 column to the table.

-customer_order table, then click the product
+table, then click the product

 table.
-A new table appears, named customer_order_has_product.
+A new table appears, named customer_order_has_product

 Recall that an identifying relationship means that